TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/GeneralRequirementsToPhpFiles/Index.rst

 Character set
 """""""""""""

-All TYPO3 source files use the UTF-8 character set since version 4.5.
+All TYPO3 source files use the UTF-8 character set without byte order mark (BOM) since version 4.5.
 Files from third-party libraries may have different encodings.